Updating a subcluster

 - Click

-for the subcluster you need and select Edit. - Select the required platform and configuration under Host class.
+for the subcluster you need and select Edit. - Select the platform and configuration under Host class.

 - Optionally, specify the decommissioning timeout.